pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 | Migrating a VM       | vm\_migrate\_request | vm\_migrate\_task |

 ### Approval
-_Requests_ generally need to be approved before the Task is created.
+_Requests_ need to be approved before the Task is created.
 Admin-level users can auto-approve their own requests, while non-admin users sometimes need the request explicitly approved, depending on the Automation Request type.

 The most common Automation operation that non-admin users frequently perform is to provision a VM, and for this there are approval thresholds in place (_max\_vms, max\_cpus, max\_memory, max\_retirement\_days_).
 VM Provision Requests below these thresholds are auto-approved, whereas requests exceeding these thresholds are blocked, pending approval by an admin-level user.